os-observability/redhat-rhosdt-samples/tempo/noauth/README.md

 # Tempo deployment

-This is an example about how to deploy a Tempo instance using the Tempo Operator.
+This is an example to deploy a Tempo instance using the Tempo Operator.
 It doesn't have authorization nor multitenancy enabled.

 ## How to run
 1. Create an Object storage instance using [OpenShift Data Foundation](https://access.redhat.com/documentation/en-us/red_hat_openshift_data_foundation/).